opentracing/opentracing-javascript/README.md

 Tracer.initGlobalTracer(TracingBackend.create());
 ```

-*Note: the underlying implementation object is shared with between all inclusions of the `opentracing` package, so `initGlobalTracer` needs to only be called once during initialization.*
+*Note: the underlying implementation object is shared between all inclusions of the `opentracing` package, so `initGlobalTracer` needs to only be called once during initialization.*

 ## API